DZhou005/ClipIt/README.md

  - [API Documentation](https://github.com/DZhou005/ClipIt/wiki/Api-Documentation)

 ## Project Summary
-	Clip It is a website to upload your video game highlights and share it with the world!
+	ClipIt is a website to upload your video game highlights and share it with the world!

 ## Technology Used

 - Python
 - JavaScript
 - CSS